01.22.26

-When your phone says "no SIM card" — or a variation like “SIM card not found” or “SIM not available” — that means your phone can’t detect or communicate with its SIM card, which is necessary for cellular service.
-Reasons can include:
+When your phone keep saying "no SIM card" — or a variation like “SIM card not found” or “SIM not available” it's likely due to one of these reasons:

-You’ll need to troubleshoot what’s going on.
+You’ll need to troubleshoot what’s going on, because the SIM card is crucial for connecting to a cellular network.
 Definitely don't ignore it, because a SIM or phone that suddenly stops working could be a sign you've fallen victim to a SIM swap scam.

 Often, a simple action or two can resolve “SIM not found” problems.

-If the “no SIM card” message still pops up, there are some other reasons it might be happening.
-Here's what to do next.
+If the “no SIM card” message still pops up, here are some other reasons it might be happening and what to do next.

 To work well, the chip on a physical SIM card has to make a connection with contact points in your phone.